-Formation of Australian Modern Slavery Working Group
+Australian Modern Slavery Working Group

-GenesisCare's internal Modern Slavery Working Group was formed to establish and monitor measures to assess and address modern slavery risks.
+GenesisCare has an internal Modern Slavery Working Group to identify and monitor measures to assess and address modern slavery risks.

 This Group is currently led by the Australian Procurement and Legal teams working closely with senior management and our colleagues in the UK.
 The group includes representatives from across the business, including, from the company's People & Culture team and Finance team.
+This Group meets on an ad-hoc basis throughout the Reporting Period.